AGGS Geography

 Natural environments are made up of four main elements

-: the height and shape of the land and how it has formed over time.
+Relief: the height and shape of the land and how it has formed over time.

 Climate: rainfall, temperature, sunshine, wind, humidity.